xoseperez/basicstation-docker/README.md

 Then bring up the service and it will populate several config files in this folder.
 Now you can shut the service down and proceed to edit these files to match your needs.
 Now, when you bring the service up again it will find the pre-created files and it will use them instead of creating new ones.
 The files you might want to change are:

 * `station.conf`: Main configuration file.
 It does not include frequencies and power since these are retrieved form the LNS.
 Check https://doc.sm.tc/station/conf.html.
-* `slave-N.conf`: ~~Specific configuration file for each radio.
-These are not generated by default so you will have to create them manually.~~ Not yet suported in this build.
+* `slave-N.conf`: Specific configuration file for each radio.
+The must exist, even if all settings are inherited from the `station.conf` file (the slave file will only contain an empty object: `{}`).
 * `tc.uri`: File containing the URL of the LNS.
 * `tc.trust`: File containing the certificate of the LNS server.
 * `tc.key`: File containing the key of the gateway to connect to the LNS server.

-**NOTE**: files in the config folder take precedence over variables, so if you mount a `config` folder with a `station.conf` file, the `LORAGW_SPI` or `GATEWAY_EUI` variables will not be used.
+**NOTE**: files in the config folder take precedence over variables, so if you mount a `config` folder with a `station.conf` file, the `DEVICE` or `GATEWAY_EUI` variables will not be used.
 If you want to change any of them, you will have to modify the file manually or delete it so it will be recreated form the variables again.

 ### Configure your The Things Stack gateway